Operation: Railroad Model (english)

 Track Warrant Control at Model Railroads

 To explain how we use TWC at americaN, we have published a short reference in German language.
-There you find a description
+There you find a description- the basics of TWC

 Radio communication -between dispatcher and train crews- and track warrant forms are the most important hardware to use TWC at a railroad model.
 At americaN, as train crews we always have an engineer, who often supported by a conductor.